moji-2024/rna-seq-reanalysis/workflow/explanation/Explain_step4_libraryInfo_and_Qualimap Report.md

 -  This RNA-seq dataset passed QC with ~90% exonic reads, strong mapping rates, and minimal contamination.
 -  Coverage is balanced across transcripts, with only a mild 5′ bias typical of RNA-seq.
 -  Junction reads confirm splicing capture.
-Overall, the dataset is high-quality and ready for downstream differential expression and functional analysis.
+-  **Overall**, the dataset is high-quality and ready for downstream differential expression and functional analysis.